Tritonn204/tnn-miner/README.md

-  --port arg              The port used to connect to the node --wallet arg            Wallet address for receiving mining rewards --threads arg           The amount of mining threads to create, default is 1 --worker-name arg       Sets the worker name for this instance when mining
+  --port arg              The port used to connect to the node --wallet arg            Wallet address for receiving mining rewards --threads arg           The amount of mining threads to create, default is 1 --dev-fee arg           Your desired dev fee percentage, default is 2.5,
-                          Xelis
-  --dev-fee arg           Your desired dev fee percentage, default is 2.5,
                           minimum is 1
   --no-lock               Disables CPU affinity / CPU core binding